 The past perfect continuous is used in a similar way to the present perfect continuous.
-But, it's for things which happened before a past time, not before a present time.
+However, it's for things which happened until a past time, not until now.

-I'd been waiting for 2 hours when he finally arrived.
+I'd been waiting for two hours when he finally arrived.

 I'd been there for 2 hours when he finally arrived.

-We also use it for past events which had a result in the past, especially if the event is longer, repeated or unfinished at that time.
+We can use both simple and continuous forms when something happened before another time in the past.
+We prefer past perfect continuous if the event is longer, repeated or unfinished at that time.
 We use past perfect simple for short, finished, single events or when we say how many.

 I was angry because he'd been eating my chocolates.

-(continuous: this was repeated, and maybe unfinished - there were more chocolates left.)
+(continuous: this was repeated and we didn't say how many, and maybe it's unfinished - there were more chocolates left.)

-I was angry because he'd eaten all my chocolate.
+I was angry because he'd eaten all my chocolates.